rjjrbatarao/obrajs/README.md

 # RawJs
-An ultra lightweight(2kb) reactive and fast template engine using built in javascript template literal, works in the browser out of the box, just serve the teplate files as static assets.
+An ultra lightweight(2kb) reactive componetized json template engine using built in javascript template literal, works in the browser out of the box, just serve the teplate files as static assets.

 ## About
 RawJS build websites with reusable template files from any file extension without additional library, compiling and bundling.
 This leverages javascripts built on template literal engine to process template string and native javascript dom for reactivity.